Search

 “We are free not merely because we can choose, but only when we choose well.
 For to choose poorly, through folly or malice, in a way that thwarts our nature and distorts our proper form, is to enslave ourselves to … Continue reading

-The early years of life are the most foundational to the formation of our identity and character.
-For better and for worse, they chart a direction for our future health and stability.
-If you’ve experienced a healthy and functionally … Continue reading
+The early years of life significantly shape our identity and character.
+These years (for better, or worse, or both) chart a direction for our future health and stability.
+I refer to these years as our 18 year factor (first 18 … Continue reading

 Posted in 18 Year factor, Addiction, Alcohol addiction, Anger, Behavior, Bitterness, Breaking bad habits, Broken Relationships, Choosing a mate, Communication, Counseling, Cynicism, Depression, Divorce and Remarriage, Dysfunctional, Enabling, Forgiveness, Guidelines for living, Guidelines for marriage decision, Holistic ministry, Marital Separation, Parenting, Parenting teens, Relationships, Spiritual Detox, Spiritual disciplines, Spiritual growth, Spiritual inventory, Spiritual transformation, Unresolved issues